What is a Traditional IRA?

-A second purpose of a Roth is to enable you to leave your retirement funds for your heirs.
-This is because a Roth doesn't have the minimum distribution requirements imposed by a Traditional IRA.
+The second purpose of a Roth is to enable you to leave your retirement funds for your heirs since a Roth doesn't have the minimum distribution requirements imposed by a Traditional IRA.

 A third potential purpose of a Roth IRA is if you believe you will be in a higher tax bracket after retirement, paying taxes on your contributions now might make more sense.

-Since contributions to Roth IRAs are not deductible from taxable income, then in order to make, say a $1,000 contribution, you must pay the taxes on the $1,000 out of your other income.
+Since contributions to Roth IRAs are not deductible from taxable income, then to make, say a $1,000 contribution, you must pay the taxes on the $1,000 out of your other income.

 So if you are in a 25% tax bracket, this means you will need to pay $250 in taxes, plus contribute the $1,000.